by Stephanie Mandel, BCHN®, NC

 Stress relief, any time, in minutes

 We live in a world of stress triggers: emails, commuting, the news — and we can only control our exposure to a degree.
-What we can control at any time is our response to stress, and in turn the impact it has on our minds and bodies both short and long term.
+What we can control at any time is our response to stress, and in turn the impact it has on our minds and bodies both short and long-term.

 Your body is more powerful than you can imagine

-At The Morrison Center, we recognize that there are both physical and emotional components to any health issue.
+At The Morrison Center, we recognize that there are both physical and emotional components of any health issue.
 We all have a tremendous capacity for physical and emotional healing.
 Tapping is a way to focus and put that power to its highest use.

 Learn EFT with Stephanie Mandel